brandlewco/jesserieser-hugo-cc/content/collections/antoine-s-escalaras-copy.md

 title: 'The New York Times '
 collection_meta: 'Maga is Demoting '
 collection_meta_2: The Anti-Abortion Forces It Once Coddled
-collection_description: The Abortion Debate as Seen in Arizona
+collection_description: The abortion debate in Arizona.
 collection_description_alignment: center
 slug: nyt-abortion
 collection_blocks: